NetroScript/godot-mcap/README.md

 ## Quickstart

 All timestamps are microseconds (usec) by default.
-They are using the engine time since startup.
-However you are free to also use any other time scheme.
+They use the engine time since startup, but you can shift the stored values with `MCAPWriter.set_timestamp_offset_usec()` (or `set_timestamp_offset_to_now()`) to align it them differently (or to have the timestamps start at 0).
+Alternatively, you can not provide a timestamp offset and write absolute timestamps if you prefer.

 ### Write an MCAP file (GDScript)